Malaita: Post-independence

 The Solomon Islands were granted independence in July 1978.
-The first prime minister was Peter Kenilorea from 'Are'are (Malaita).
+The first prime minister was Peter Kenilorea from ꞋAreꞌare (Malaita).
 The provinces were re-organized in 1981, and Malaita became the main island of Malaita Province.
 Malaita remains the most populous island in the country, and continues to be a source for migrants, a role it played since the days of the labour trade.
 There are villages of Malaitans in many provinces, including eight "squatter" settlements that make up about 15 percent of the population of Honiara, on Guadalcanal.

 Malaitans who had emigrated to Guadalcanal became a focus of the civil war which broke out in 1999, and the Malaita Eagle Force (MEF) was formed to protect their interest, both on Guadalcanal and on their home island.
 The organization of Regional Assistance Mission to Solomon Islands (RAMSI) has contributed to the infrastructure development of the island.

 After the Solomon Islands switched diplomatic recognition to China from Taiwan in 2019, with a delegation led by prime minister Manasseh Sogavare being received with great hostility and the provincial government refusing to discuss the topics Sogavare had originally arrived to discuss, instead airing concerns over the diplomatic switch.
 Mass pro-Taiwan protests broke out throughout Malaita, and some protesters even demanded independence from the Solomon Islands, sparking concerns over the fragility of the government.